 Freshwater resources are an integral component of both human and ecosystem health.
 Surveying the communities of these habitats provide a measure of the health of that system as well providing the raw materials for systematic studies.
 Surveys in various regions in the Old and New World tropics show that hydrophilids are routinely 40 to 90% undescribed in these areas.
 Our lab has been involved with dozens of expeditions to survey this incredibly diverse region for aquatic insects.
 We work with in-country institutions and conservation groups to maximize the reach and impact of our research.

 In collaboration with WWF-Guianas and the University of Guyana, the lab has participated in 3 expeditions in various remote regions of Guyana since 2013.
-We expect to conduct at least one expedition here in 2017.

 Our research group led numerous expeditions around the country with our partner institutions, the Universidad Central de Venezuela and the Universidad del Zulia, primarily between 2008 and 2012.
-Some data from these expeditions is archived HERE.

 Andrew has a long history of work in Costa Rica, with 10 expeditions over the last 15 years.
 A collaborator with the now-shuttered INBio for many years, our lab also collaborates with the Universidad de Costa Rica.